Phase 3 Albany 2002 - Present

 2. Hudson River Valley National Heritage Area - USS Slater DE766.
 (Submitted on November 19, 2011, by Howard C. Ohlhous of Duanesburg, New York.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on November 19, 2011, by Howard C. Ohlhous of Duanesburg, New York.
-This page has been viewed 502 times since then and 20 times this year.
+It was originally submitted on November 19, 2011, by Howard C. Ohlhous of Duanesburg, New York.
+This page has been viewed 518 times since then and 10 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on November 19, 2011, by Howard C. Ohlhous of Duanesburg, New York. • Bill Pfingsten was the editor who published this page.